bytemunch/bytemunch.dev/src/blog/dodgeball-4.md

 You can see in these examples where the Collection/Document/Collection layout makes a bit of a mess.
 I despise useless names for things, like a document called 'Data', but I can't think of any better name, it stores a broad range of data.

 I also cannot have a collection for RoomSettings, that'll need a document under it.
-RoomSettings will be publically viewable.
+RoomSettings will be publicly viewable.

 ~i\ think\ i\ need\ a\ spreadsheet\ for\ all\ the\ access\ rights~